 - 100 g butter or margarine

 - scant 0.5 tsp bicarbonate of soda

 If you live in or around Cambridge and would like to try out the Cofco box scheme (and get your hands on some of their muesli!), you can sign up here and use the offer code FFF to get a free mini sample box, with no obligation.
 The mini box is about half the size of a standard box and will give you a good idea of the sorts of things you’ll receive in your regular delivery.
-If you’re happy with the free sample box then you don’t need to do anything – Cofco will start delivering their Original Vegetable box each week.
-If you don’t want to continue as a member of the organic box scheme, just let them know and you won’t get any paid-for deliveries.
+If you’re happy with the free box then you don’t need to do anything.
+Cofco will simply start delivering their Original Vegetable box each week.
+If you don’t want to continue, just let them know and you won’t get any paid-for deliveries.